 - 60 ml (1/4 cup) boiling water

-- Preheat your oven to 200 C (400 F).
-Grease your 12-hole muffin pan well with butter.
-In a large mixing bowl, sift the flour, baking powder, baking soda and cocoa powders.
-Add your sugars and mix together with a wooden spoon.
-In the microwave, heat the butter in a large heatproof bowl until just melted, stirring in between 10 second bursts.
+- Using the microwave, heat butter until just melted, stirring every 15 seconds.
 Remove the butter and set aside to cool slightly.
 Meanwhile turn the kettle on and pour out 1/4 cup of boiling water and set aside.

-- Spoon out the mixture into your prepared tin.
-Pop a few extra chocolate pieces on top for show.
-Bake for 5 minutes before turning down the heat 180 C (360 F) and baking for a further 15 minutes or until a knife inserted into the middle comes out clean.
-The initial high heat of the oven will help the muffins to rise quickly, creating those lovely domed tops.
-Leave muffins to cool completely on a cooling rack.
+- Spoon batter into your muffin pan – the holes will be quite full.
+Bake for 5 minutes before turning the heat down to 180 C (350 F) standard / 160 C (320 F) fan-forced.
+Bake for a further 10-15 minutes or until a knife inserted into the middle comes out clean.
+Gently remove muffins from pan and cool completely on a cooling rack.

 If you don’t have dutch processed cocoa powder, just substitute regular cocoa powder.